lalitpagaria/lalitpagaria/README.md

 My open source contribution includes -
-- [**Obsei**](https://github.com/lalitpagaria/obsei) (**Creator**): Obsei is intended to be a workflow automation tool for text segmentation need.
+- [**Obsei**](https://github.com/lalitpagaria/obsei) (**Creator**): Obsei is intended to be a workflow automation tool for text analysis need.
 Obsei can help any organization in creation of NLP powered end to end workflow which can ease their customer engagement.
 - [**Haystack**](https://github.com/deepset-ai/haystack) (**Maintainer**): Haystack is an end-to-end framework that enables you to build powerful and production-ready pipelines for different search use cases.
 - [**Transformers**](https://github.com/huggingface/transformers) (**Contributor**): I raised few PRs and issue on this repo.
 Transformers is state-of-the-art Natural Language Processing for Pytorch and TensorFlow 2.0.
 - [**App Store Review Crawler**](https://github.com/lalitpagaria/app_store_reviews_reader) (**Creator**): Tool to fetch app store reviews from publicly available RSS feeds.